 Nowadays we have a vast array of theatres and venues enjoy experimental shows and festivals and in London we are especially spoilt for choice.
 One of the most atmospheric locations to see a performance is undoubtedly The Vaults, home to immersive theatre and alternative arts (and located right here on Leake Street!).

-We chatted with Ami Stidolph at The Vaults to get a better idea of the theatre world today.
+We chatted with Ami Stidolph, Head of Theatre at The Vaults, to get a better idea of the immersive theatre world today.

 How did you get into theatre?